Resonant ultrasound spectroscopy: History

 Interest in elastic properties made its entrance with 17th century philosophers, but the real theory of elasticity, indicating that the elastic constants of a material could be obtained by measuring sound velocities in that material, was summarized only two hundred of years later.
-In 1964, D. B. Frasier and R. C. LeCraw used the solution calculated in 1880 by G. Lamè and H. Lamb to solve the forward problem, and then inverted it graphically, in what may be the first RUS measurement.
-Nevertheless, we had to wait for the participation of geophysics community, interested in determining the earth's interior structure, to solve the inverse problem: in 1970 three geophysicists improved the previous method and introduced the term resonant sphere technique (RST).
+In 1964, D. B. Frasier and R. C. LeCraw used the solution calculated in 1880 by G. Lamé and H. Lamb to solve the forward problem, and then inverted it graphically, in what may be the first RUS measurement.
+Nevertheless, we had to wait for the participation of geophysics community, interested in determining the Earth's interior structure, to solve the inverse problem: in 1970 three geophysicists improved the previous method and introduced the term resonant sphere technique (RST).
 Excited by the encouraging results achieved with lunar samples, one of them gave one of his students the task of extending the method for use with cube shaped samples.
 This method, now known as the rectangular parallelepiped resonance (RPR) method, was further extended by I. Ohno in 1976.
 Finally, at the end of the 1980s, A. Migliori and J. Maynard expanded the limits of the technique in terms of loading and low-level electronic measurements, and with W. Visscher brought the computer algorithms to their current state, introducing the final term resonant ultrasound spectroscopy (RUS).